 A Field Bottleneck refers to the field that stops a User from completing and submitting the Form.
 The User may fill out all fields on the Form, however, once they hit certain Fields, they may exit out of the Form without completing or submitting.
 This includes when someone clicks "Save and Resume".

-Bottleneck Analytic Data is currently only accessible as part of the Conversion Kit Add-on on Accounts at the Silver plan or higher.
+Bottleneck Analytic Data is currently only accessible as part of the Conversion Kit Add-on on Accounts at the Starter plan or higher.